manuka tree

 · Read about how good is propolis for our oral health.

 On a jar of manuka honey, the rank UMF is followed by numbers starting from 10 to 20.
-This number is a standard way of describing the bacteria-killing power, the highest UMF rating indicating the strongest antibacterial strength.
+This number is a standard way of describing the bacteria-killing power, with the highest UMF rating indicating the strongest antibacterial strength.

 Why is UMF present in only some Manuka Honey?

 The researchers don’t know yet.
-It could be from a subspecies of Leptospermum flowers or due to the type of the soil or the weather condition.
+It could be from a subspecies of Leptospermum flowers or due to the type of the soil or the weather conditions.
 All we know is that bees gather Manuka honey from the nectar of the flowers of the Manuka bush (Leptospermum scoparium), and the tea tree (Leptospermum polygalifolium).
 Both trees grow wild on undeveloped, unspoilt land.
-But some areas of Manuka and tea tree don’t produce honey with UMF property every year, and when they do, the concentrations can vary from batch to batch and year to year.
-That is why before releasing it to commerce, every batch of manuka honey is tested, to see if it contains the special UMF property.

 Read the labels carefully, not all manuka honey has UMF.

 Although it is such an incredibly good antibiotic, and so efficient in all skin wounds, burns, etc, persons with diabetes should not eat manuka honey, because of the GMO factor.
 GMO stands for methylglyoxal, a highly toxic substance.
-The research haven’t yet concluded if this substances in combination with an unknown component found in honey, is still toxic to the human cells, after ingestion.

 infographics on toxicity of manuka honey